EDED2314/MD-CHEM-PTON/_build/html/_sources/ex0.md

 srun /home/al9001/.local/bin/lmp_adroit -in in.lammps
 ```
-3. Excecute the job using the command
+3. Execute the job using the command

 `sbatch job.slurm`